hansroh/skitai/README.rst

 Decorating App
 ```````````````````````

-I already mentioned *App Structure* section, you can split yours views and help utilties into decorative directory.
+I already mentioned *App Structure* section, you can split yours views and help utilties into tasks directory.

 Assume your application directory structure is like this,

 .. code:: bash

   templates/*.html
-  decorative/*.py # app library, all modules in this directory will be watched for reloading
+  tasks/*.py # app library, all modules in this directory will be watched for reloading
   static/images # static files
   static/js
   static/css